 If you’re an independent artist, you’re familiar with the difficulties of finding a place to work.
 Quiet, dedicated studios for artists are on the decline as properties trend toward live-work development, cooperatives, or just plain overpriced studio spaces.

-1. Storage units are cheap.
+- Storage units are cheap.
 If your search for a private work space is limited by your wallet, self-storage might be the most appealing option out there.
 A self-storage unit big enough to work comfortably in (we recommend at least 10×10 to fit supplies, finished works, and yourself) can be hundreds of dollars cheaper than renting an art studio or loft.
 Meet with managers at different locations near you to learn about amenities and payment options.
 Some locations, such as Bridge Storage and Art Space, are flexible and might be willing to accept trades or services as payment in hard financial times.

-2. Storage units are secure and accessible.
+- Storage units are secure and accessible.
 An artist who requires a flexible time schedule and peace of mind for completed works can rest easy in a self-storage unit.
 Facilities offering 24-hour access accommodate those late-night bursts of inspiration, while modern security measures standard in most storage facilities ensure the safety and security of tenants and their belongings.
 With that in mind, follow our guide to self-storage locks to make sure your art is secure when you leave.
 In addition, a storage work space provides a convenient place to store the works you plan to keep until they gain more value.
 Check out our artwork storage tips to keep those masterpieces intact.

-3. Storage units offer privacy.
+- Storage units offer privacy.
 If you prefer the peace and quiet of a solitary workspace, then self-storage has the perfect setting for you.
 The majority of storage tenants don’t spend a whole lot of time around their units, so a storage facility is just about one of the quietest place around.
 For the same reason, you can feel free to blast your work playlist without fear of bothering neighbors.

-5. Storage facilities are a great source of inspiration.
+- Storage facilities are a great source of inspiration.
 Any given storage facility has countless stories behind the stuff stored in its units.
 Is your neighbor a hoarder or an illegal boarder?
 Is there a musician down the hall, or maybe a terrifying demon lady?
 Whatever it is, your tenure with self-storage is sure to provide plenty of stories to feed your artistic output, as long as you keep your eyes peeled.